tytydraco/yessleep/out/I_went_hiking_and_almost_died_I_found_a_forgotten_bear_trap_the_hard_way.md

 The person stayed next to me.
 I could hear them breathing.
 Beyond the parking lot the forest was dark, but the blanket was warm and I was still alive.

 I spent eight days in the hospital.
 They had to do three surgeries to clean out the wound and repair what they could.
-The tibia had a hairline fracture.
+The bone was badly fractured.
 Muscle damage was extensive.
 Nerve damage worse.

 I still walk with a limp.
 My calf is mostly scar tissue now, numb in places, hypersensitive in others.
 I can't run anymore.